codemenco/trademen/README.md

-# Trademen 4.4- Cryptocurrency Exchange, RTL, ETH, ERC20,OMNI Layer, USDT, ETHEREUM, BITCOIN, Exchange
+# Trademen 6.1- Cryptocurrency Exchange, RTL Support, Support Bitcoin, ETH, ERC20, Binance, Bep20, Tron, TRC20, OMNI Layer full nodes and Coinpayment Api

 For purchase this platform you can message me on whatsapp +1(205)724-9145 or use codemenco@gmail.com